 So, most kitchen rolls made of cellulose fibers are not a great addition to the compost bin.
 Check the packaging for recycling details.
 They also should not be used as a replacement for shredded paper.
 But you can recycle the cardboard core of the roll as long as you tear it into tiny pieces.
 But that is not the end of the story.

 Paper towels are a generic term and not all of them are qualified for a place at the compost pile.

 Some paper towels can be used for composting depending on what you have cleaned with them.
 The first rule is that towels that have been used for cleaning oil, chemical residue, and grease do not belong in the compost bin.

 Oil and grease, as you know, can keep air out of the bin and create room for anaerobic bacteria.
 These are bacteria that do not grow or live when there is oxygen present.
 And if there is no oxygen in the bin, your decomposition process will not go as it should.
-It is necessary to keep your pile properly airated.
+It is necessary to keep your pile properly aerated.
 It also creates odors that do not belong in the compost pit.
 Yeah, bad smells that have no entry into a compost bin means things are really bad.

 Then there are chemicals to consider.
-If your paper towels have come in contact with any kind of micro or microorganisms that chemicals typically contain, they might harm the good microbes that make composting possible.
-This is also true for towels that were used to clean dog poop which might just have disease-carrying pathogens that can kill essential micro and macroorganisms.
+If your paper towels have come in contact with any kind of microorganisms or that chemicals typically contain, they might harm the good microbes that make composting possible.
+This is also true for towels that were used to clean dog poop which might just have disease-carrying pathogens that can kill essential micro and macro organisms.